xapian/xapian/xapian-core/docs/replication_protocol.rst

 ===============

 Changes are represented by changeset files.
-When changeset logging is enabled for a flint database, just before each commit a changeset file is created in the database directory.
-This file contains a record of the changes made, currently in the following format (but note that this format may change between implementations of flint):
+When changeset logging is enabled for a database, just before each commit a changeset file is created in the database directory.
+This file contains a record of the changes made, currently in the following format (but note that this format may change in the future):

- - 12 bytes holding the string "FlintChanges" (used to check that a file is a changeset file).
+ - 12 bytes holding the string "FlintChanges", "ChertChanges" or "BrassChanges" (used to check that a file is a changeset file).

  - The format of the changeset (as a variable length unsigned integer).